 |Two electives courses chosen in consultation with your advisor 5||6|

 Practical courses are intensive five-day courses that meet pre-term and focus on multimedia topics.

-More information on concentrations can be found here.
+More information on concentrations can be found on the concentrations page.

 More information and guidelines on the master's project can be found on our page of the Fordham website.

 Courses in this group have the PMTC attribute.

 |PMMA 5204||CIVIC MEDIA||3|

 PMMA 5204 CIVIC MEDIA may only count toward either the Technology and Civic Engagement Fundamentals requirement or the Strategic Communications concentration, but not both.